qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 In the :guilabel:`Formatting` tab, you can define a character for a line break in the labels with the :guilabel:`Wrap on character` option.
 You can also format the :guilabel:`Line Height` and the :guilabel:`alignment`.
-For the latter, typical values are available, plus *Follow label placement*.
+For the latter, typical values are available (left, right, and center), plus *Follow label placement* for point layers.
 When set to this mode, text alignment for labels will be dependent on the final placement of the label relative to the point.
-E.g., if the label is placed to the left of the point then the label will be right aligned, and if it is placed to the right of the point then the label will be left aligned.
+E.g., if the label is placed to the left of the point, then the label will be right aligned, while if it is placed to the right, it will be left aligned.

 For line vector layers you can include :guilabel:`Line directions symbols` to help determine the lines directions.
-They work particularaly well when used with the *curved* or *Parallel* placement options from the :guilabel:`Placement` tab.
+They work particularly well when used with the *curved* or *Parallel* placement options from the :guilabel:`Placement` tab.
 There are options to set the symbols position, and to :guilabel:`reverse direction`.